cmstatr/cmstatr/README.md

 described in CMH-17-1G.

 # Installation
 This package is not yet on CRAN.
-For now, install from github using devtools:
+For now, install from `github` using `devtools`:

 ```r
 install.packages("devtools")